University-of-Manitoba-Computer-Science/tools-n-techniques/topic11/topic-3.md

 :::

-You've been using Windows or macOS on your personal computer and you're using Linux when you connect to Aviary.
+You've been using Windows or macOS (or maybe Linux!) on your personal computer and you're using Linux when you connect to Aviary.

 We're going to try something a little different here and use a brand new experimental operating system called [SerenityOS].